-To answer RQ3, we compare the time cost for Daikon MR as we increase the number of parallel tasks (see Fig. 6).
-We find that the performance improves when we increase the number of parallel tasks.
-By increasing the number of parallel MapReduce tasks from one to four, we gain a speed up in range of 2.7 to 3 times.
-By increasing the number of parallel MapReduce tasks from one to eight, we gain a speed up in range of 4.2 to 5.4 times.
-We notice that the rate of speed up decreases as we increase the number of parallel tasks from 4 to 8.
-This is so as there are more resource contentions between the mappers and reducers as the number of parallel tasks are increased in our small four-machine cluster with limited memory.
+To answer RQ3, we compare the time cost for k-tailsMR as we increase the number of parallel tasks (see Fig. 7).
+We find that the performance improves as we increase the number of parallel tasks.
+By increasing the number of parallel MapReduce tasks from one to four, we gain a speed up in range of 2 to 3.7 times.
+By increasing the number of parallel MapReduce tasks from one to garallel MapReduce tasks from one to four, we gain a speed up in range of 2 to 3.7 times.

-4.2.3.
-Mining Finite-State Machines
+4.2.4 Mining Sequence Diagrams